UPDATE 6 - YouTube clip of cuts side by side.

 So SCE/SCEE is solely to answer for this strategy.
 Which brings us to the here and now.

 Do you, like us, feel that SCE still have some questions to answer?
 Did you, unknowingly, purchase The Last Of Us ‘Lite’?
 Would you like to see a patch that uncensors the game for all the countries that don’t require them?
-Are you worried that all future SCE published games including ‘Beyond: Two Souls’ (update: since confirmed as cut in the EU) and PS4 launch title ‘Killzone: Shadowfall' will all be released 'lite', with no warning, in your country?
+Are you worried that all future SCE published games including ‘Beyond: Two Souls’ (update: since confirmed as cut in the EU) will be released ‘lite’, with no warning, in your country?

 If so then please check out our ‘How To Help' page, or simply follow us on Twitter @SCEUncutBlog, or like our page on Facebook.
 Just by gaining followers and likes we can show support for the campaign and draw attention from the gaming press, putting pressure on SCE to reverse course on this recent trend and go back to releasing unique versions specifically for the countries that require censorship, just like many other publishers have been doing for years.